Ten Homemade Acne Remedies You Probably Haven’t Tried Before

 1. Stop drinking diet drinks, especially those made with sucralose (Splenda).

-Diet drinks don’t have calories or sugar, but they can play havoc with the probiotic bacteria in the colon.
+Diet drinks don’t have calories or sugar, but they can play havoc with the probiotic bacteria in the colon1.
 These friendly bugs are useful in managing acne by virtue of their role in “training” the immune system.
-The immune system learns that bacteria in the colon don’t have to be attacked with inflammation, and transfers that lesson to the skin, where it responds to acne bacteria with less inflammation.
+The immune system learns that bacteria in the colon don’t have to be attacked with inflammation2, and transfers that lesson to the skin, where it responds to acne bacteria with less inflammation.
 Sugar-free soft drinks raise the pH of the intestines and make the environment less friendly to friendly bacteria, and they also have to be detoxified with liver enzymes that activate some acne medications.

 2. Take probiotics, especially if you take antibiotics.

 Antibiotics don’t just kill acne bacteria.
 They can also kill antibiotic bacteria.
 You can restore probiotic bacteria by eating yogurt with active cultures (in the USA, Activia, Stonyfield Farms, or Yakut), but it’s better to take a probiotic supplement.
-Probiotic supplements are encapsulated to protect the bacteria from passage through the digestive tract.
+Probiotic supplements are encapsulated to protect the bacteria from passage through the digestive tract3.
 There is a good probiotic product from Exposed Skin Care, or you may want to take Culturelle or Florastor.

 3. Try J. R. Watkin’s Red Clover Salve for rosacea.